Registration is open! Join us for the next live-stream Epigenetics Boot Camp on June 27-28, 2022.

 The Boot Camp will use data sets in R, therefore participants must have a basic understanding of this platform prior to attending the Boot Camp.
 If you have never used this platform before, make sure to step through all the tutorials outlined below so you have the basic skills needed for Boot Camp success.

 Knowing basic R platform and commands is required for the Boot Camp as noted in prerequisites above.
+This training will use RStudio Cloud.
 If you are new to R or need a refresher, you can review the below tutorials to be well prepared:

 If you have any specific questions about R and R studio in the context of the Epigenetics Boot Camp, please email us.